 Once the potato is soft, mix in the rest of the ingredients into the bowl with a fork.

 Divide the mixture into 4 separate portions and set aside.
-If you have time, chill them in the fridge as this helps to firm them up more.
+If you have time, chill them in the fridge as this helps to firm them up and makes them easier to cook.
 But if you’re in a hurry just go for it.

 Wet your hands, take one portion of the potato mixture and form into a round flat burger or patty.
 You can always flatten it down more in the pan with the fish slice.